Aiko-IT-Systems/DisCatSharp/README.md

 ## Why DisCatSharp?
 We want the lib always up-to-date.
 The newest features are important for us.

-So the API version is always the newest, in the actual case `v9`.
+So the API version is always the newest, in the current case `v10`.

 <!--## Where is the Changelog?
 On [our guild!](https://discord.gg/U4BGHpKSF7) You find it in [this channel](https://discord.com/channels/858089281214087179/858099438580006913). -->